dotnet/ai-samples/src/llm-eval/README.md

 * [Running an evaluation](#running-an-evaluation)
 * [Viewing the results](#viewing-the-results)

-The sample console application includes several uses cases
+The sample console application includes several uses cases:

 - Generate and evaluate a QAs using a LLM
 - Evaluate 2 harcoded QAs